 Of the 59 players listed as out this past week, 25 were starters.
 A multitude of players that did in fact play were hampered by the injuries that had them listed as so.
 Ben Roethlisberger, Lamar Woodley, Willis McGahee to name a few.
 For playoff teams, the difference between, say a 12-4 number 2 or 3 seed that backs into the playoffs racked with injuries compared to rested, healthy and physically uninhibited 11-5 or 10-6 3 seed team can be monumental (Here's looking at you Texans).
 Its a common practice among teams already locked up in a playoff spot weeks before the first postseason game, but, I contest, if your guaranteed a playoff spot, why not take the chance let your starters get healthy and let your backups carry the load for the final game or two.
 Especially if the last two games are winnable without starters (here's looking at you Pittsburgh).

-Ray Lewis' and Patrick Willis' on the field
+Teams wanna see the Andre's Johnsons, Ray Lewis' and Patrick Willis' on the field and not on the sideline in the playoffs. |

 Unfortunately, teams aren't always afforded such a luxury so early in the season.
 Teams that could benefit include a Raven's team who need to get healthy up the middle to generate the anchor for a defense dependent on it (Ray Lewis, Haloti Ngata), the 49er's who will need Frank Gore 100% to control games against the NFC's offensively daunting playoff bunch and the Atlanta Falcons whose walking wounded include a Michael Turner, Julio Jones, Harry Douglas, Jasn Babineaux, Tony Gonzalez, two starting CB's and pass rushers.
 But, alas these teams will have to rough it in the next to weeks to maintain or gain ground on the plethora of teams in the playoff hunt.